I was twelve years old and as round as a basketball.

 You can substitute “good” fat

 If you’re trying to decrease your use of the “bad” fats such as butter, feel free to substitute a “good” fat.
-The “good” fats such as grapeseed or safflower oil, essentially plant based fats, are easily substitutable in recipes.
+The “good” fats such as olive oil or avocado oil or safflower oil, essentially plant based fats, are easily substitutable in recipes.
 As well, if you have a dairy allergy, the vegan “butters” work very well in traditional recipes.
 What you need to remember, though, is that liquid fat should be replaced by another liquid and a solid fat by another solid.
 If your recipe calls for you to cream butter and you try to replace it with canola oil, you should expect to have some problems with the substitution.

 You can eliminate the fat